 Russia’s Softline has begun offering of SAP solutions using Managed Cloud as a Service (MCaaS) on the domestic market.
 The new service will allow businesses to create individual private clouds for customers in which the SAP solution will only process an individual customer’s data and which reflects only its particular business processes, CNews reported.

 The cloud services market in Russia for small and medium businesses (SMBs) is expected to grow in 2016 by 169 percent to $ 1.7 billion compared with 2013, according to a report by Parallels presented at the Parallels Summit 2014 in New Orleans.
-The same report states that the cloud services market in Russia is currently comparable to that of Mexico.

 Despite economic conditions, the demand for colocation and cloud services is growing in Russia and this is likely to lead to a new round of investment-fuelled growth as early as this year, according to conclusions of research conducted by DCD Intelligence (DCDi) during the 2013 DatacenterDynamics (DCD) Converged event in Moscow.